 All of this is what makes Mumbai one of the most fascinating cities in the world, a place everyone should see at least once in their lifetime.

-The Taj Mahal Palace Hotel is the perfect antidote to all this frenzy.
-It is one of the world’s true grande dames, a turn-of-the-century palace that overlooks the iconic Gateway of India (built 20 years after the hotel) in the Apollo Bunder neighborhood on the banks of the Arabian Sea in the Bay of Bombay.
+The Taj Mahal Palace Hotel provides the perfect antidote to all this frenzy.
+This is one of the world’s true grande dames, a turn-of-the-century palace that overlooks the iconic Gateway of India (built 20 years after the hotel) in the Apollo Bunder neighborhood on the banks of the Arabian Sea in the Bay of Bombay.

 Long after it debuted in 1903, the Taj was the first hotel in Mumbai to install electricity.
 It was the first hotel in India to offer air-conditioning.
 And it is now the flagship of a global chain of luxury hotels bearing the Taj name.
 The service here is impeccable.